hazer-hazer/Jacy-Dev-Book/_docs/suggestions/structure.md

 ## Suggestions update

-Currently (29.09.2021), suggestion system is pretty powerful for WIP language, however not that ideal and extensible.
-All suggestions are structured in the same way, and the only additional feature is the "hint" messages support.
+Currently (29.09.2021), suggestion system is pretty powerful for WIP language, however not that ideal and extensible -- all suggestions are structured in the same way, and the only additional feature is the "hint" messages support.

+What I want:

+- Header message, i.e. the actual "error/warning" message, the most essential part
+- Span highlighting styles